Repeater and Echolink information

 220 mhz: 224.860 p/l 77.0 (-) offset

-Echolink: w6jbt-r ( if you have issues, please contact CBARC President: Jeff Richardson at firstname.lastname@example.org)
+If you have issues with the repeaters or Echolink, please contact CBARC President: Jeff Richardson at firstname.lastname@example.org

 Any organization or group wishing to use either Crestline Repeaters shown above for any “net” operations, drills, exercises or any other type of formal or informal usage must have prior written approval of use authorized by the Board of Directors of Citrus Belt Amateur Radio Club.

 EMERGENCY REPEATER USE:

 After earthquakes or any disaster in our area, please DO NOT use either repeater for one hour after these events.
 We ask that the repeaters are left open during that time for any emergency traffic ONLY.
 You may check in, however do not conduct general traffic until repeater has been cleared.
 We appreciate your attention with this.

 The following is NOT allowed while using either of the CBARC repeaters.

 * Music of any type including singing, or background music

 * Use of profanity of any kind as our repeaters are family friendly.

 *Transmitting CW (code) such as practice, demonstrations or general personal callsign “ID”.
 The only code that is allowed is transmitted by the repeater as it’s “ID” is required by FCC part 97